Philosophy is the investigation of fundamental issues

 The Importance of Philosophy

-- Millions of Americans believe that Biden was not legitimately elected president.
+- Millions of Americans believe that Joe Biden was not legitimately elected president in 2020.

 - View The Big Lie

-- Yet it is beyond a reasonable doubt that Biden’s election was legitimate.
+- Yet, based on the evidence and arguments, it’s beyond a reasonable doubt that Biden’s election was legitimate.

-- Millions of Americans thus believe — irrationally —that the president of the United States was not legitimately elected, a belief on which they may well act, e.g. vote.
+- Millions of Americans thus believe — irrationally —that a president of the United States won election only because of fraud, a belief on which they may act, doing things such as voting, donating time and money, or storming the Capitol.